apple-fritter/digits/README.md

 # digits
+Digits ensures your data is ready for further analysis, machine learning tasks, or natural language processing (NLP) applications.

 [digits.sh](https://github.com/apple-fritter/digits/blob/main/digits.sh) is a bash script that takes a path to a plaintext file as an argument at execution time.
 It parses the input file and generates an output file that is sanitized of non-numeric or punctuational characters.
 Additionally, it collapses repeated punctuational characters to only one instance instead of two or more.